A Shadow of the Past: Release

-The first two episodes premiered on Prime Video in the United States on September 1, 2022.
+The first two episodes premiered on the streaming service Amazon Prime Video on September 1, 2022.
 They were released at the same time around the world, in more than 240 countries and territories.
-For two weeks leading up to the premiere of the second season on August 29, 2024, the first season was made available for free on the streaming service Samsung TV Plus in the US, Canada, Brazil, the United Kingdom, and Germany.
+For two weeks leading up to the second season's premiere on August 29, 2024, the first season was made available for free on the streaming service Samsung TV Plus in the US, Canada, Brazil, the United Kingdom, and Germany.

+Ahead of the third season's release in November 2026, a home media release for the first two seasons was announced.
+Each release features the eight episodes of the respective season along with behind-the-scenes content.
+They are being released on 4K Ultra HD, Blu-ray, and DVD on November 3, and in limited edition 4K UHD SteelBook—with Amazon exclusive collectable art cards—on December 1.

 Reception

 Viewership

 Amazon announced that The Rings of Power had been watched by 25 million viewers globally in the first 24 hours that the first two episodes were available on Prime Video.
 The company stated that this was the biggest premiere ever for the service.
 It did not specify how much of an episode a user needed to watch to count as a viewer.
 Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, reported that 1.8 million US households watched the first episode within four days of its release.
 Whip Media, which tracks viewership data for the 21 million worldwide users of its TV Time app, calculated that for the week ending September 4, three days after the episode's debut, it was the second-highest original streaming series for US viewership.
 Nielsen Media Research, which records streaming viewership on US television screens, estimated that The Rings of Power was watched for a combined 1.25 billion minutes during its first four days.
 This is around 12.6 million viewers, the most for any streaming series or film for the week ending September 4.